Pas0412/MO50A22/README.md

 modify the baseURL in the file src/utils/const/const.js to access the server
 ### configure the id for canteen
 modify the constant cantineID in the src/utils/const/const.js
+### change the interval for updating the data in admin index
+intervalUpdateDataAdminIndexProd => production
+intervalUpdateDataAdminIndexDev => development

 ### install all the necessary modules
 ```